dallaylaen/perl-mvc-neaf/README.md

 * can serve raw content (e.g. generated images);

+* can serve static files.
+No need for separate web server to test your CSS/images.

-* sanitized query parameters and cookies out of the box (LIVR-based form validation planned);
+* sanitized query parameters and cookies out of the box.

 # NOT SO BORING FEATURES